ryanallen/words-of-my-perfect-teacher/README.md

 <sup>* i.e. a capital of [merit](#merit).
 This concept is explained in Part Two, [Chapter 4](#chapter-fouroffering-the-mandala-to-accumulate-merit-and-wisdom)</sup><br>

 No coming together can last forever.
 It will always end in separation.
 We are like inhabitants of different places gathering in thousands and even tens of thousands for a big  market or an important religious festival, only to part again as each returns home.
 Whatever affectionate relationships we now enjoy&mdash;teachers and disciples, masters and servants, patrons and their proteges, spiritual comrades, brothers and sisters, husbands and wives&mdash;there is no way we can avoid being separated in the end.
-We cannot even be sure that death or some other terrible event might not sudeenly part us right now.
+We cannot even be sure that death or some other terrible event might not suddenly part us right now.
 Since spiritual companions, couples and so forth might be split up unexpectedly at any moment, we had better avoid anger and quarrels, harsh words and fighting.
 We never know how long we might be together, so we should make up our minds to be caring and affectionate for the short while that we have left.
 As [Padampa Sangye](#padampa-sangye) says:

 > Families are as fleeting as a crowd om market-day;
 People of Tingri, don't bicker or fight!